MisterWest11/Python-Week-1/Python-Week-2.md

 the are four different methods for opening a file:

 * "r" - Read - Opens a file for reading, error if the file does not exist.

+* "a" - Append - Opens a file for appending, creates the file if it does not exist.

+* "w" - Write - Opens a file for writing, creates a file if it does not exists

+* "x" - Create - creates a specified file, returns error if it does not exist.